nus-cs2030s/2021-s2/docs/05-infohiding.md

 Such a mechanism to protect the abstraction barrier from being broken is called _data hiding_ or _information hiding_.
 This protection is enforced by the _compiler_ at compile time.

-In our original `Circle` class (v0.1) in [Unit 4](04-encapsulation.md), we did not specify any access modifier -- this amount of using the _default_ modifier, the meaning of which is not our concern right now[^1]  For a start, we will explicitly indicate `private` or `public` for all our methods and fields.
+In our original `Circle` class (v0.1) in [Unit 4](04-encapsulation.md), we did not specify any access modifier -- this amounts to using the _default_ modifier, the meaning of which is not our concern right now[^1]  For a start, we will explicitly indicate `private` or `public` for all our methods and fields.

 ```Java
 // Circle v0.2